Devilfish281/class_elective_advisor_491/ai_integration/ai_dev_notes.md

 # Generate recommendations based on job and degree information using a ChatOpenAI model.

 - About button on the Help page that opens a dialog showing the full contents of version.json.

+11. Parses the array of starred lines and converts them into a list of dictionaries.